neha-official/neha-official.github.io/_posts/2015-06-02-isnt-couchsurfing-dangerous-for-women.md

 If I'm still not sure if it's safe, I'll do some of the things outlined below.

-### 3. Opt away from people who offer to host you (instead of responding to your request) unless they have a large number of great reviews.
+### 3. If someone offer to host you (instead of you sending them a request), be extra sure they have a large number of great reviews

 I'm always very suspicious of people who offer to host me and I don't think I've ever actually accepted one, and if I have, it's only because they have 30 or 40+ reviews.
 If they offer to host me, usually I'd need 30-40+ reviews to feel comfortable staying with them.

-### 3. Contact women who have stayed with the host before
+### 4. Contact women who have stayed with the host before

 Again, to double check the safety of a host, especially if you're very uneasy about surfing with a male host, you can message women who have stayed at the potential host's place and ask them if they felt safe and what the host is like.